DIGIfusion/enchanted-surrogates/docs/index.md

 {: .warning }
 This documentation is under development.

+Machine learning surrogate model development requires large amounts of data, which is often generated using complex and computationally expensive simulation codes.
+The `enchanted-surrogates` package provides a flexible framework for creating databases for surrogate models of such complex physics codes.
 Database generation for a simulation consists of:

 1. Running the code
-    - Every code has it's own runtime entry points (e.g., I/O, actual execution)
+    - Every code has it's own runtime entry points (e.g., I/O, actual execution) and computational resource needs
 2. On a search space
     - e.g., hypercube, or efficiently searching across a space with active learing